Do you want to know how to start selling on Amazon?

 Should You Use Amazon FBA vs FBM?

-Once you have sent in your stock your Amazon FBA business can almost run itself.
+Once you have sent in your stock, your Amazon FBA business can almost run itself.
 Using Amazon FBA also frees up time to focus on sourcing more stock and scaling up your business.

 Another big advantage of FBA is that for your customers ordering from you is the same as buying directly from Amazon.
-The customer will get the advantages of Amazon Prime shipping and free returns.
+The customer will get all the advantages of Amazon Prime shipping and free returns.

 Part 2 Summary: Using Amazon FBA is a far better option than using FBM and for most sellers.
 FBA should result in more profit and less work.

 Part 3: The 5 Amazon Business Models

 So which Amazon business model should you choose?
 Where you source your products to sell on Amazon will depend on which business model you are using.

 “You should weigh up the pros and cons of each Amazon business model carefully before starting.”

 The Amazon business model you choose will have a huge impact on the type of business you create and your chances of success.
 You should weigh up the pros and cons carefully and not rush into anything.

 Let’s look at each Amazon business model to help you decide;